gmusicproxy/gmusicproxy/README.md

 - It looks that some uploaded MP3 files not present in the GM catalog can't be streamed: to investigate.
 - The stations by genre are missing at the moment: to ask about this to Simon.
 - The correct MIME-type of the MP3 file as well as of the M3U list are not reported in the HTTP replies: to fix.
-- Isolate the functionalities that can work without an All Access subscription and add a specific configuration paramenter: to do.

 ### Limitations
 The proxy can manage only one request at time.
 The internal structure of the proxy can be extended to manage concurrent requests but first I have to investigate about the Google API and gmusicapi limitations on concurrent accesses.